oasis-open/odata-rapid/docs/spec/rapid-pro.md

 }
 ```

 RAPID responses are self-describing.
 The first line says that the response is described by the "company" singleton defined in the $metadata resource.
 The $metadata resource may be represented as a relative or absolute URI.

-RAPID uses properties prefixed with the "@" symbol to denote control information that is not part of the data.

 RAPID payloads use native JSON types for string, boolean, and double values.
 Dates, Times, and DateTimeOffset values are represented as ISO-8601 strings.